Email FacebookTwitterMenu burgerClose thin

 However, mutual funds also come with drawbacks.
 Investors have limited control over tax timing and may be subject to capital gains taxes when the fund makes distributions.
 Additionally, mutual fund trades don’t execute in real time, which can slow down buying or selling compared to individual stocks.

-Some funds carry high expense ratios, particularly those over 1.50%, which can eat into returns over time.
+Some funds carry high expense ratios, particularly those above 1.50%, that can eat into your returns over time.
 There’s also the risk of poor fund management, including excessive trading or questionable end-of-quarter activity designed to improve short-term appearances.

 Types of Mutual Funds

-- Bond funds: These funds focus on fixed-income securities and pay interest to their shareholders on a regular basis.
-These funds may hold different types of debt instruments such as government, municipal or corporate bonds.
+• Bond funds: These funds focus on fixed-income securities and pay interest to their shareholders on a regular basis.
+These funds may hold different types of debt instruments, such as government, municipal or corporate bonds.
 The bond fund typically distributes interest payments monthly based on the underlying bonds in the mutual fund.
-So the income can change across different payment periods.
+That means the income can change across different payment periods.

 How Do Mutual Fund Fees Work?

-Large fees can take a major hit on mutual fund returns.
-In fact, one of the downsides of investing in mutual funds is that they can have complex fee structures.
-We’ll break it down step-by-step but oftentimes, the extent of fees involved with investing in mutual funds depends on the fund’s management strategy.
+Large fees can make a major dent in mutual fund returns.
+In fact, one of the downsides of investing in mutual funds is their complex fee structures.
+Oftentimes, the extent of fees involved with mutual funds depends on the fund’s management strategy.

 1. Expense Ratios

 First, each mutual fund charges an annual expense ratio to cover overall operating and management expenses for the fund.
-Expense ratios usually range from 0.5% to 1.25%.
-And they’re generally calculated as a percentage of income that the fund generates.
+Expense ratios usually range from 0.5% to 1.5% and are generally calculated as a percentage of the income that the fund generates.
 Thus, your account would face its proportional share, reducing your overall assets.

-In addition, some mutual fund expense ratios include 12b-1 fees to cover marketing and promotional costs.
-Under the law, this particular component can’t exceed 1%.
+Additionally, some mutual fund expense ratios include 12b-1 fees to cover marketing and promotional costs.
+Under the law, this particular component cannot exceed 1%.

 The amount that comes out of your account to cover the expense ratio is not explicitly detailed in your statements.
-But you can get a good glimpse of what you’re paying indirectly for fund expenses if you follow some steps.
-Multiply the expense ratio by the average balance invested in a 12-month period.
-Mutual funds may also charge load fees when you buy or redeem shares.
+However, you can get a good glimpse of what you are paying indirectly for fund expenses if you multiply the expense ratio by the average balance invested in a 12-month period.

 2. Load Fees